 Once you have a shortlist of providers within your budget, it’s time to take a closer look at the coverage.

 Generally speaking, pet insurance plans cover most accidents and illnesses as long as the issue is diagnosed and treated by a licensed veterinarian.
-That said, a company may cover a little more than others in certain areas, and those minor differences in coverage may dictate which provider is your final pick.
+That said, a company may cover more conditions than others in certain areas, or do so in differing ways.
+Those minor differences in pet insurance coverage may help dictate which provider is your final pick.

-Benefits that vary per provider include coverage for prescription food, alternative therapy, behavioral modification and dental illnesses.
+Benefits that vary per provider include coverage for prescribed foods, alternative therapy, behavioral modification and dental illnesses.
 Some companies also offer coverage against the loss or theft of your pet (from $150 to $1,000 in reimbursement, depending on the insurer).

 4. Pick the deductible